All Saints’ Day in Sweden

 All Saints’ Day – the origins

 In the year 731 AD, 1 November was designated a day of remembrance for saints of the church who had no days of their own.
 From the 11th century, 2 November was dedicated to all the dead, of whatever standing, and was called All Souls’ Day.
-It was widely observed by the populace, with requiems and bell-ringing, but was abolished with the arrival of the Reformation.
+Many people observed this day with requiems and bell-ringing, but these customs were abolished with the arrival of the Reformation.

 In 1772, All Saints’ Day in Sweden was moved to the first Sunday in November, and in 1953 to the Saturday between 31 October and 6 November.